GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Introduction

 \section{Introduction}

 Lunar exploration has been a topic of significant interest in recent years, driven by international efforts to establish a sustainable presence on the Moon.
-To meet the navigation and timing needs of these missions, NASA, ESA, and JAXA have proposed the Lunar Augmented Navigation Service (LANS) as part of LunaNet~\cite{Israel2020}, the lunar counterpart to Earth's Global Navigation Satellite System (GNSS).
+To meet the navigation and timing needs of these missions, the National Aeronautics and Space Administration (NASA), European Space Agency (ESA), and Japan Aerospace Exploration Agency (JAXA) have proposed the Lunar Augmented Navigation Service (LANS) as part of LunaNet~\cite{Israel2020}, the lunar counterpart to Earth's Global Navigation Satellite System (GNSS).
 The LANS aims to provide precise positioning, navigation, and timing (PNT) services to assets on the lunar surface and in orbit by leveraging a constellation of lunar satellites that broadcast Augmented Forward Signals (AFS)~\cite{LNISv5}.
 Specifically, the National Aeronautics and Space Administration (NASA), the European Space Agency (ESA), and the Japan Aerospace Exploration Agency (JAXA) plan to deploy the Lunar Communications Relay and Navigation Systems (LCRNS)~\cite{gramling2024}, the Lunar Communications and Navigation Service (LCNS)~\cite{traveset2024}, and the Lunar Navigation Satellite System (LNSS)~\cite{Murata2022}, respectively.

 The central challenge in realizing the LANS is the accurate orbit and clock determination of the lunar navigation satellites themselves.
 The LunaNet Interoperability Specification (LNIS)~\cite{LNISv5} requires lunar navigation satellites to achieve a signal-in-space error (SISE) of less than 40 meters (95th percentile) for position and \SI{10}{mm/s} (95th percentile) for velocity, which includes errors in predicted orbit and clocks, ephemeris fitting, and unmodeled delays in the transmitter.
 For LCRNS, the requirements are even more stringent, demanding a position SISE of less than 13.43 meters ($3\sigma$) and a velocity SISE of \SI{1.2}{mm/s} ($3\sigma$)~\cite{gramling2024}.
 Unlike terrestrial GNSS satellites, which rely on ground-based monitoring stations for orbit and clock estimation, lunar satellites face significant hurdles due to the absence of such infrastructure on the lunar surface and the limited visibility and availability of Earth-based tracking stations.